For specific information regarding commitment requirements and service dates, please visit our Volunteer Services &

 You will be informed of this information when you arrive in your region.
 Keep in mind that you may be teaching all grade levels, depending on the size of the school.
 Some basic materials in English, such as stickers, posters, and other items not available in Chile, are popular with all grade levels.
 The English Opens Doors Program works with students from 5th to 12th grades (10 -18 years old), and it is common for volunteers to work with between 4 and 8 different grades.

 While internet access is not a host family requirement, many host families do have internet in their home.
 Most schools also have internet access.
 Internet cafés (usually called “cibers”) are very common in Chile.
 These are usually open all day, and charge about 1.00 USD for an hour of use.

 If you have a laptop, feel free to bring it – many volunteers bring their laptops and find them useful both within the classroom and when keeping in touch with family and friends.

-The English Opens Doors Program will only pay for a reservation at the designated hostel two days before orientation begins.
+The English Opens Doors Program will only pay for a reservation at the designated hotel two days before orientation begins.
 As orientation begins on Monday morning, the first night paid for by EODP will be the Saturday prior.
 Meals will be covered starting that same night.
 Volunteers arriving prior to this moment will be responsible for their own meals and lodging until they are able to check-in to the Program-sponsored accomodation.

 Due to the fact that delays are a common occurence in interntional travel, we request that volunteers arrive 2 days before orientation begins (Saturday), so as to minimize the possiblity of interfering with volunteer training.
 Volunteers are not permitted to arrive the same day that orientation begins.
 Volunteers arriving in Chile more than 2 days before orientation begins will risk complications in their visa registration process.
 Please consult EODP staff with any questions about arrival in Chile.